0xNineteen/blog.md/lps-v2/index.md

 ### Settling LPs

 We also have another operation called Settle_LP which gives the lp an actual position and updates their .last_ variables to be equal to the amm's per_lp values.
-This allows for the lp position to settle their positive/negative PnL like a normal position.
+This allows for the lp position to settle their positive/negative PnL like a normal position (along with everything else a normal perp market position can do).

 ### fin